 This bread is perfect for any time during your day: enjoy with poached eggs for a lazy breakfast an easy lunch with sliced cheese and pickle or lavishly buttered with a warm bowl of soup.
-This bread is as versatile as my favorite tomato soup that I love to eat brown soda bread with hot tomato soup.
-My version combines as many different kinds of aromatic, savory tomatoes as you like and marries them with spicy garlic and herbaceous basil for a soup experience that you're not soon to forget.
+This bread is as versatile as my favorite tomato soup.
+I love to eat brown soda bread with hot tomato soup.
+My version combines as many different kinds of aromatic, savory tomatoes as you like and marries them with fresh garlic and herbaceous basil for a soup experience that you're not likely to forget anytime soon.

 Quick Tips & Info

 Freeze for a Rainy Day:

 This particular brown soda bread freezes perfectly.
-Simply cut the bread into 4 quarters (use the cross shape as a guide), and freeze in a freezer bag.
+Simply cut the bread into 4 (use the cross shape as a guide), and freeze in a freezer bag.
 Be sure to get all the air out before you seal it.

 Leave the soda bread to defrost for a couple of hours or even overnight.
 Wrapping the soda bread in a clean t-towel will help keep it fresh and stop the bread from drying out.